 All the President’s Men is a political film released in 1976.
 The movie was directed by Alan J. Pakula.
-The movie represents an ecranisation of the non-fictional book from the 1974, having the same name, written by Bob Woodward and Carl Bernstein, the two journalists that investigated the Watergate case for Washington Post.
+The movie represents an ecranisation of the non-fictional book from 1974, having the same name, written by Bob Woodward and Carl Bernstein, the two journalists that investigated the Watergate case for Washington Post.
 The scenario was written by William Goldman and produced by Walter Coblenz.
 The leading roles are played by Robert Redford (Woodward) and Dustin Hoffman (Bernstein).
 The differences between the book and the movie are that in the movie are presented only the first 7 months of the Watergate scandal, until the inauguration of the 2nd election of president Nixon in January 1973.

 The expression “Follow the Money” was first heard in this movie (not in the book and not in any known document of the Watergate scandal).
-The movie was nominee for 8 Oscars and won 3 of them.
+The movie was the nominee for 8 Oscars and won 3 of them.

 5. Lawrence of Arabia (1962)

-With Peter O’Tool, Alec Guiness and Omar Sharif as main characters, Lawrence of Arabia is a reference movie which illustrates the tensions and tragedies of World War I (WW1), from outside Europe.
+With Peter O’Tool, Alec Guinness and Omar Sharif as main characters, Lawrence of Arabia is a reference movie which illustrates the tensions and tragedies of World War I (WW1), from outside Europe.
 The movie was nominee for 10 Oscars and won seven of them, including: “The best movie” and “The best director” for David Lean.

-The idea of the movie is created around the life story of Thomas Edward Lawrence, a british officer who was known back then for his leading role in the Arabian revolts (1916-1918).
+The idea of the movie is created around the life story of Thomas Edward Lawrence, a British officer who was known back then for his leading role in the Arabian revolts (1916-1918).

 4. Shindler’s List (1993)

-In the leading roles you will spot Liam Neeson (Schindler), Ralf Fiennes in the role of SS officer (Amon Goth) and Ben Kingsley in the role of the jew Schindler’s accountant.
+In the leading roles, you will spot Liam Neeson (Schindler), Ralf Fiennes in the role of SS officer (Amon Goth) and Ben Kingsley in the role of the jew Schindler’s accountant.

 3. 12 Years a Slave (2013)

 The film has the origins in the book with the same name written by Solomon Northup in 1853.
 Before the Civil War, Solomon Northup (Chiwetel Ejiofor), a free black man is kidnapped and sold as a slave.
 Passing through rough moments of brutality, but sometimes in moments of kindness, for Solomon, everything that matters are his life and dignity.
-In these 12 years of slavery, the defining thing for his destiny was the meeting with a canadian abolitionist (Brad Pitt).
+In these 12 years of slavery, the defining thing for his destiny was the meeting with a Canadian abolitionist (Brad Pitt).

 The movie won 3 Oscars, including for “The Best Picture”, award received by the director of the movie Steve McQueen and “The Best Supporting Actress” for Lupita Nyong’o.
 The movie is considered a reference historical movie when it comes to the accuracy of how things were for the slaves during the 19th century.